-Nem : Electric machine rotational speed (min-1)
+nem is the electric machine rotational speed, min-1

 A.9.8.4.6.
 Electric machine tabulated input parameters

 The tabulated input parameters for the electric machine model shall be obtained from the recorded data of speed, torque, (operator/torque) command values, current, voltage and electric power as required to obtain valid and representative conditions during the HILS system running.
 At least 36 points for the power maps shall be included in the table with dependency of at least 6 values for speed and at least 6 values for the command value.
 This shall be valid for both the motor and generator operation, if applicable.
-The distribution may be equally distributed and shall be defined using good engineering judgement.
+The table points may be equally distributed and shall be defined using good engineering judgement.
 Cubic Hermite interpolation in accordance with Appendix 1 to this annex shall be used when interpolation is required.
 Values equivalent to or lower than the minimum electric machine speed may be added to prevent non-representative or instable model performance during the HILS system running according to good engineering judgement.

 A.9.8.5.
 Battery

 A.9.8.5.1.
-Resistor based battery model

-A.9.8.5.1.1.
 General

-The direct-current internal resistance and open-circuit voltage of the battery shall be determined as the input parameters for the HILS system battery model and obtained from the battery test.
-The test method shall be as prescribed and schematically shown below in Figure 37:
+The characteristics of the battery shall be determined and converted to the input parameters for the HILS system battery model in accordance with the measurements and data conversion of paragraphs A.9.8.5.2. through A.9.8.5.5.

-Figure 37

-Battery test procedure diagram

-A.9.8.5.1.2.
+A.9.8.5.2.
 Test battery

 The test battery shall be in the condition described below: